S2WAT: Image Style Transfer via Hierarchical Vision Transformer using Strips Window Attention: Method

-where $ Q,K,V \in \mathbb{R}^{M^2 \times d} $ are the \textit{query}, \textit{key}, and \textit{value} matrices; d is the dimension of \textit{query}/\textit{key}, $ M^2 $ is the number of patches in the window, and $ W\mbox{-}MSA_{M \times M} $ denotes multi-head self-attention using window in shape of $ M \times M $.
-We only introduce relative position bias to square window attention and not to strip-like window attention for no apparent improvements appears after equipping it on.
+where $ Q,K,V \in \mathbb{R}^{M^2 \times d} $ are the \textit{query}, \textit{key}, and \textit{value} matrices; $d$ is the dimension of \textit{query}/\textit{key}, $ M^2 $ is the number of patches in the window, and $ \textrm{W\mbox{-}MSA}_{M \times M} $ denotes multi-head self-attention using window in shape of $ M \times M $.
+We exclusively apply relative position bias to square window attention, as introducing it to strip-like window attention did not yield discernible enhancements.

-{\flushleft \bf Attn Merge}.
-After receiving the results from window attention phase, a fusion module named \textit{Attn Merge} is required to merge the results and inputs.
-As depicted in Fig.~\ref{fig8}, Attn Merge is composed of three main steps.
-First, stacking the tensors; Second, computing similarity between the first tensor and the others at each spatial location; Third, computing weighted sum according to the similarity.
-Attn Merge can also be computed efficiently as:
+\textbf{Attn Merge.} Following the completion of the window attention phase, a fusion module named ``Attn Merge" is engaged to consolidate the outcomes with the inputs.
+Illustrated in Fig.~\ref{fig8}, ``Attn Merge" comprises three core steps: first, tensor stacking; second, similarity computation between the first tensor and the rest at every spatial location; third, weighted summation based on similarity.
+The computational efficiency of ``Attn Merge" is noteworthy, as